annikaeld/Bidora/README.md

 - **Vitest** – Unit testing framework for modern JavaScript projects.
 - **Playwright** – End-to-end testing framework for web apps.
 - **Vite** - dev server and build tool
+- **E2E (Playwright) note**: Test tool that verifies that items returned from the API are rendered into the page.

 ## Setup